 A feasibility study is a high-level analysis.
 It is not a 100% accurate predictor of the venture’s chances of success.

-Even the best business idea can still fail due to poor management, weak execution, lack of funding, unforeseen events, and of course, just plain bad luck.
-On the flip side, a perhaps not-so-great idea that’s executed by an experienced “been there, done that” management team can still become successful.
+Even the best business concept can still fail due to poor management, weak execution, lack of funding, unforeseen events, and of course, just plain bad luck.
+On the flip side, a not-so-great idea that’s executed by an experienced “been there, done that” management team can still become successful.

-That said, though, a feasibility study gives you more information to decide if and how to move forward.
-It’s better than launching a new initiative without any idea of your chances of success.
+That said, the analysis gives you more insight into whether to move forward.
+It’s better than launching a business initiative without any idea of your chances of success.

-To learn more about carrying out a feasibility study of your business idea, please contact us.
+To learn more about carrying out a feasibility study of your business venture, please contact us.